savchenko/windows10/README.md

 2. Opt-out from all personal data collection when asked.
 This means answering "no" to every single question.

 # After installation
-1. Copy this repository to the target machine via local means.
+1. Copy to the target machine via local means:
+	1. This repository
+	1. pfSense installation ISO
 1. Copy `LGPO.exe` from `./Tools` to `C:\Windows\system32\`.

 ## Enable HVCI and Credential Guard